jsdelivrbot/openarch-d8/README.md

 * slider stuck in undef state when load page on wider, then drag to widest.
 * awards icon is not displaying for cn
 * awards language filter not working, all translations show up
+* views infite scroll not working with flexslider ( temp fix -> added flexslider function to infinite-scroll.js as suggested here -> https://www.drupal.org/node/2317319) but need to make this more robust so update doesn't break it again.

 ## Liscense